Try it out

 makeCodeInjectRenderer();

-loads, it sends the renderready
+Once this iframe loads, it sends the renderready message to the registered handler.

-.
+This HTML document example contains three pre elements with code snippets.
+Only two are sent to the renderer since they’re filtered on their class as blocks.
 Each element sent is given an identifier to match up with the rendered block that is returned.
 JQuery is used in this example but another framework or standard DOM methods could be used too.

 <html lang="en">